kouliping/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Overview.md

 The basic protection is provided with the following characteristics:

-* Automatic open
+* Automatically start

-2G basic protection will be opened automatically for users who buy public network IP;
+2G basic protection will be started automatically for users who buy public network IP;
 * Protection against common DDoS attacks

 Including but not limited to ICMP Flood, UDP Flood, TCP Flood, SYN Flood, ACK Flood, etc.